SigmanGroup/kraken/README.md

 ```
 ## Example Usage (submission to CHPC for the Sigman group)
 These instructions are for Sigman group members to submit batches of calculations to the Sigman owner nodes on Notchpeak.
 For other users outside of the Sigman group, please
-see (and modify) the SLURM templates in the `kraken/slurm_templates` directory to accommodate your job scheduler.
-Please note that special symbols exist in the SLURM templates
-that are substituted with actual values required by SLURM including `$KID`, `$NPROCS`, `$MEM`, and several others.
+see (and modify) the SLURM templates in the `kraken/slurm_templates` directory to accommodate your job scheduler __before installation__.
+Please note that special symbols exist in the SLURM templates that are substituted with actual values required by SLURM including `$KID`, `$NPROCS`, `$MEM`, and several others.

 1. Format a `.csv` file that contains your monophosphine SMILES string, kraken id, and conversion flag: